Mati-Ur-Rehman-1/ai-bot/README.md

 - **Frontend:** HTML, CSS, JavaScript
 - **AI Models:** Azure OpenAI API (ChatGPT, DALL·E, OCR/Translation)
 - **Hosting/Deployment:** Azure Web App Service

+**Note:** This AI Bot is currently *not functional*.

+ * *Cloud Resources:* The Azure Web App service and associated resources have been decommissioned.
+ * *API Keys:* All sensitive credentials and API keys have been revoked and removed from the project.

+ This repository remains public for *portfolio and documentation purposes only* to demonstrate the codebase and logic.